yangsiran/python-projects/README.md

 The upgraded version used database instead of files to serve the data, and also included some new featrues like *version control*, *user*, *markdown style display*.

+## Project 7: Your Own Bulletin Board

+This project is cgi-database application supporting post and reply to message, also supporting message threading.